finitearth/llm-ua/README.md

 # LLM Uncertainty Attribution
-This repository provides tools to calculate the uncertainty of a large language model (LLM) using the entropy of its output.
-It attributes this uncertainty to the hidden states as well as the input.
-Additionally, it includes features for visualizing the uncertainty.
+This repo provides tools to compute the feature attribution maps for Laplace-approximated LLMs.
+Given a Laplace-approximated model,  the attribution can be conducted on any intermediate layer or input tokens.
+Additionally, ithe repo contains an easy-to-use Flask app for visualizing the obtained attribution maps.

 ![grafik](https://github.com/finitearth/llm-ua/assets/19229952/39eadabd-2f3e-4c1b-89ad-8ed2355d310d)